Professor-G/pyBIA/docs/index.rst

     model = models.bw_model()

-With our model loaded, we can classify any 50x50 2-dimensional matrix using the predict function.
+With our model loaded, we can classify any 50x50 image using the predict function.

 .. code-block:: python

     prediction = models.predict(data, model, normalize=True, min_pixel=1000, max_pixel=1600)

 The output will either be 'DIFFUSE' or 'OTHER'.
-The data can be 3-dimensional as well, allowing you to output classifications for multiple samples at once.
+The input data can also be a 3-dimensional array containing multiple images.

 Pages